Posted on January 16th, 2017

 Asbestos refers to a group of several naturally occurring minerals, six of which have been formally recognized.
 However, asbestos is commonly divided into two groups: chrysotile and amphibole.
 The first type, also known as white asbestos, has the highest prevalence, being used as a raw material in approximately 95% of all asbestos-containing products, while the latter is less frequently encountered in consumer products nowadays.

-The numerous convenient properties of asbestos, such as durability, resistance to heat and fire, as well as inability to conduct electricity, determined its widespread use over the course of the 20th century.
-Nevertheless, the employment of these minerals dates back to Ancient Egypt, when cloths made with asbestos fibers were used to wrap the bodies of pharaohs as a part of the embalmment process.
 In the U.S., the prevalence of asbestos increased drastically following the Industrial Revolution due to its practical properties, accessibility, and low-cost.
 It was preponderantly used in the construction industry, as well as in the military, particularly by the U.S. Navy.

 Despite stricter regulations regarding the use of asbestos having been enforced in the 1980s in the U.S., exposure still represents a serious issue nowadays, since the import of asbestos-containing or asbestos-tainted materials is far from being a rare occurrence.
 The carcinogen is currently banned entirely in 55 countries, with notable exceptions including Canada, the U.S., and Russia, as well as India and China, two of the top producers of asbestos at the moment.
 Although the mining of asbestos in the U.S. has been ceased in 2002, over 1,000 tons are annually imported from countries where mining is still allowed, such as Brazil.

 If you suspect asbestos is present in one or multiple products in your house, it is highly important to not disturb the item in question in any way, as friction often leads to fibers being released into the air, especially when materials are brittle or loosely-bound.
 It is strongly recommended to opt for the professional services of an asbestos abatement company whose well-trained employees will efficiently remove the carcinogenic minerals from your home.
-Similarly, if you are unsure whether a product contains asbestos, there are numerous asbestos testing companies whom you can send a sample to in order to find out.
+Similarly, if you are unsure whether a product contains asbestos, there are numerous asbestos testing companies that you can send a sample to in order to find out.